1TaylanOzturk/verbingo/README.md

 # Verbingo

-Verbingo is a little minigame to help you to learn how to conjugate verbs in Turkish.
+Verbingo is a little minigame to help you learn how to conjugate verbs in Turkish.

 ## Table of Contents